altmp/altv-docs/articles/configs/server.md

 announce = true
 # Token to announce the server to the masterlist
 token = "superSecretToken"
-# The gamemode your server is running
-gamemode = "Freeroam"
-# The website of your server
-website = "example.com"
 # The language of your server
 language = "English"
-# The description of your server
-description = "My cool server"
 # If the debug mode should be allowed (Debug mode allows debugging functions like reconnect or the CEF debugger)
 debug = false
 # The stream in distance for entities